Updated: Feb 6

 Provide a written offer to the employee and give them a set time (usually 48-72 hours) to respond.

-Employment Contracts If you have employees that are working for your business, it is imperative that you provide an employment contract as this not only protects the employee but you as well down the road.
-If you do not have an employment contract that outlines rules and policies regarding their employment, do not be surprised when they leave and you find they are working for your competitor and are calling on your clients, you do not have a leg to stand on.
+If you have employees that are working for your business, it is imperative that you provide an employment contract as this not only protects the employee but you as well down the road.
+If you do not have an employment contract that outlines rules and policies regarding their employment, do not be surprised when they leave and you find they are working for your competitor and are calling on your clients; you do not have a leg to stand on.
 Make sure you have a lawyer review your contract, as there is nothing worse than having an agreement that will not protect your business.
-Employer Requirements As an employer, it is up to you to understand the requirements regarding employees, labour laws, and human rights as they relate to your business and industry.
-There are many general requirements such as health and safety training, written policies around health and safety, workplace violence and harassment, as well as accessibility, to name a few.
-There are some additional ones that are specific to industries or business types that will need to be understood as well.

 As a business, it is up to you to file and pay payroll taxes (employee and company) and know how much WSIB or equivalent is required for your industry/business type.
-Failure to submit payroll or WSIB (in Ontario) can result in harsh fines and interest and can put your business in jeopardy.
+Failure to submit payroll or WSIB (in Ontario) can result in harsh fines and interest and jeopardize your business.

-Employers need to understand the rules concerning part-time, full-time, and contract employees.
+Employers must understand the rules concerning part-time, full-time, and contract employees.
 If you are not sure, check with your accountant or corporate lawyer.
 You cannot hire a contract employee to avoid paying payroll taxes.
-There are a set of tests that the government checks for and if you have a contractor that is really an employee, you will be responsible for all back payroll taxes and in one case we saw CRA make the employer pay for the employee’s portion as well.
+There are a set of tests that the government checks for, and if you have a contractor that is an employee, you will be responsible for all back payroll taxes.
+In one case, we saw CRA make the employer pay for the employee's portion as well.

-Summary This article is not an inclusive list of Human Resources Organizational and Management Structure Tips, but are the ones we find are the areas where many small businesses have issues and need help.
+This article is not an inclusive list of Human Resources Organizational and Management Structure Tips, but are the ones we find are the areas where many small businesses have issues and need help.
 If you have any questions, do not hesitate to ask us.
 We provide a free 30-minute with no obligation consultation.